pbeshai/react-url-query/docs/api/UrlQueryParamTypes.md

 * `json` - Used for generic JSON values
 * `date` - Used for Date values
 * `boolean` - Used for boolean values
+* `numericObject` - Used for objects where all values are numbers
+* `numericArray` - Used for arrays where all values are arrays

 #### Examples